jonathandinu/spark-ray-data-science/README.md

 ## Who Should Take This Course

-This course is a good fit for anyone who needs to improve their fundamental understanding of scalable data processing integrated with Python for use in machine learning or artificial intelligence applications.
+This course is a good fit for anyone who needs to improve their fundamental understanding of scalable data processing with Python for use in machine learning or artificial intelligence applications.

 ## Prerequisites

 * A basic understanding of programming in Python (variables, basic control flow, simple scripts).
-* Familiarity with the vocabulary of data processing at scale, machine learning (dataset, training set, test set, model), and AI.
+* Familiarity with the vocabulary of data processing at scale, machine learning (dataset, training set, test set, model), and AI helpful but not required.

 ## Getting Started